-Getting A High School Diploma After Earning A GED?
+Many students ask us, “Can You Get A High School Diploma After Getting A GED?”

 Yes, when you’ve earned a GED, you can still go to high school if you’re under 21 years of age in most states.